kudobuilder/kudo/docs/cli.md

 ### Update parameters on running operator

 Every operator can define overridable parameters in `params.yaml`.
-When installing operator, you can use the defined defaults, or override them with `-p` parameters for `kudo install`.
+When installing an operator, you can use the defined defaults or override them with `-p` parameters for `kudo install`.

 `kudo update` allows you to change this parameters even on already installed operator.
 If you have an operator instance in your cluster named dev-flink (you can figure out what you have installed with `kubectl get instances`) and that instance exposes parameter `param` you can change its value with the following command: